Thursday 3 December 2020 (11:00 -12:00)

 17 Lower Redland Road, Redland

-his is a regular Thursday morning online zoom meeting.
+This is a regular Thursday morning online zoom meeting.
 Please REGISTER to get the zoom link.
-An automated email will send you the link and details of how you can donate.
+An automated email will send you the link and details of how you can donate if you want to.
 All donations will help us to pay the rent and utility bills for our centre in Bristol and help us to pay for us to gather together via zoom.
 Many thanks!

 The practice of tonglen is a centuries old Buddhist practice originally only taught by word of mouth to Buddhist monks.
 It has come in to the domain of ordinary people mainly through the teachings of Pema Chodron and so now is widely available as a practice that anyone can learn and bring in to their daily life.